MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/sandbox-environments.md

 # Landing zone sandbox environments

 A sandbox environment is an isolated environment where you can test and experiment without affecting other environments, like production, development, or user acceptance testing (UAT) environments.
 Test and experiment with Azure resources in a controlled environment.
 In a sandbox environment, you can also conduct proof of concepts (POCs) with Azure resources.
-Each sandbox should be its own Azure subscription controlled by Azure policies applied at the Sandboxes Management Group level which also inherits policy from the Management Group hierarchy above it.
+Each sandbox has its own Azure subscription that's controlled by Azure policies and applied at the sandbox's management group level.
+The management group inherits policy from the hierarchy above it.
 Depending on its purpose, an individual or a team can use a sandbox.

-Management groups provide a governance scope above subscriptions.

 >[!TIP]
 > For information about the default Azure landing zones policy assignments, see [Policies included in Azure landing zones reference implementations](https://github.com/Azure/Enterprise-Scale/wiki/ALZ-Policies#sandbox).